-- 21.1 Demonstrate knowledge of properties of numbers and number systems, operations, place value, rounding, comparing and ordering numbers, and equivalent representations of numbers. - 21.2 Use a variety of models to represent numbers and operations. - 21.3 Demonstrate knowledge of prime and composite numbers, divisibility rules, least common multiples, and greatest common factors. - 21.4 Solve problems involving integers, rational numbers, fractions, decimals, ratios, proportions, percentages, exponents, and scientific notation. - 21.5 Demonstrate computational fluency and knowledge of computation, including the use of mental math and estimation.
+- 21.1 Demonstrate knowledge of properties of numbers and number systems, operations, place value, rounding, comparing and ordering numbers, and equivalent representations of numbers. - 21.2 Use a variety of models to represent quantities and the meanings of the primary operations: addition, subtraction, multiplication, and division. - 21.3 Demonstrate knowledge of prime and composite numbers, divisibility rules, least common multiples, and greatest common factors. - 21.4 Solve mathematical and real-world problems involving integers, rational numbers, fractions, decimals, ratios, proportions, percentages, exponents, and scientific notation. - 21.5 Demonstrate computational fluency and knowledge of computation, including the use of mental math and estimation.